Updated - 06/19/2017 Originally Posted - 10/10/2016

 As a small business owner, like you, I get excited when I receive that email notification exclaiming that our great new customer has given us a 5 star review on our Google My Business page!
 It’s a great feeling to know that we’ve done a great job, and our clients loved the service we provided them – and they want to tell everyone how great our business is.

 If you’re not getting many online reviews for your business, don’t be afraid to ask customers to leave an honest review on your Google My Business page.

-Have you recieved a great review, only to notice it has dissappeared a few weeks later?
+Have you received a great review, only to notice it has disappeared a few weeks later?
 It’s a major bummer when you visit your Google My Business page to find that a big, beautiful 5 star review has gone missing – but where did it go?!

 This post was inspired by a recent email from a client.
 I had helped him create a direct link to the Google review box.
 He had been sharing the link with his clients and the Google Reviews were rolling in on a regular basis – because he provides great service.
 But this day, he awoke to find 6 Google My Business reviews missing from his page.
 Oh no!

 He wanted to know why the Google reviews were missing, how he could get the missing Google reviews back on his page, and what he could do to prevent more Google reviews from being deleted.

 At WebWorks of KC we regularly monitor Google business reviews for clients, so this is a normal process for us.

 But there’s a good chance you found this post via Google search – Obviously, the first stop in hunting down the reason for missing Google reviews was to visit Google and do a quick search for “missing Google reviews.”
 From this simple search, it is quickly obvious that this is a common problem experienced by many, many business owners.
 The Google search results are full of stories from business owners who have found that their Google My Business reviews have disappeared.